hendrikboom3/rackettown/README.md

 I'm starting to think it may turn out to be easier to do my 3D stuff directly in opengl and ignore all the solid-modelling tools in other packages.
 A sad coment on the ease of modifying other software.

-## pict3d.notes
+## notes.pict3d

 Doing this in 3D likely needs textures.
-I caan't just have one image paint over another, the way I do using pict.  pict3d does not do textures.  pict3d.notes is the rsult of my current investigation into pict3d, in an attempt to understand enough to add texture-mapping.
+I caan't just have one image paint over another, the way I do using pict.  pict3d does not do textures.  notes.pict3d is the result of my current investigation into pict3d, in an attempt to understand enough to add texture-mapping.

+notes.pict3d may look like it's written in markdown, but it isn't.
+It's a hodge-podge of notation and I doubt hauling it through markdown would make it any more readable.

 Current source repository for pict3d turns out to be https://pkgs.racket-lang.org/package/pict3d

+## opengl.notes:

+THis project is slowly turning into my reintroduction to opengl.
+I may aandon pict3d altogether.